-Sebastian Klug is a German photographer based in Berlin.
-He started using photography whilst studying architecture and since 2008 has exhibited widely.
-His work has been shown as a highlight at the European Month of Photography Festival in Berlin during 2010 and across venues in various cities including Helsinki, Venice, Amsterdam, London, Munich, Istanbul, Detroit and Oklahoma.
+Sebastian Klug (* 1981 in Munich) is a German photographer and visual artist based in Berlin.
+He started using photography while studying architecture and since 2008 has exhibited widely.
+His work was chosen as a highlight at the European Month of Photography Festival in Berlin in 2010 and across venues in various cities including Munich, Cologne, Amsterdam, Copenhagen, Helsinki, Venice, Turin, Genoa, London, Chicago and Detroit.
+He was featured in "Artist Quarterly" at Sotheby's Munich in 2019 and was nominated for "Preis der Nationalgalerie" in 2021.

 As Europe’s cherished club scene slumbers beneath the shroud of COVID, the fragments of what was seep across different mediums as a new expression of old desires.
 What is left in the reflection of a shattered disco ball?